Show device location

-- Points generated along a polyline — Generates locations using a provided polyline and a velocity.
+- Points generated along a polyline — Locations are generated using a provided polyline and a velocity.
 The specified start time is used for the first location and each subsequent location's time is incremented by one second.

 - A defined set of points — Locations are defined explicitly.

 After the points are defined, enable the simulated location data source to start the iteration of points in the collection.
 A location change event is raised for each point.
 Locations are visited in the order that they appear in the collection, allowing you to simulate travel along a path at a defined rate of speed.
 You can use the index of the location in the array to get the current location or to move to a specific location in the array.
 This allows you to skip over or to return to previous locations.

 The default rate that the locations are iterated in the simulated location data source is one per second.
 You can change the frequency of location updates by changing the iteration rate.
 A rate of 2.0, for example, doubles the frequency of location updates and a rate of 0.5 cuts the frequency of updates by half.
 Note that this does not change the time stamps on the locations, which are always one second apart.